anoma/namada/documentation/docs/src/user-guide/wallet/send-and-receive-nam-tokens.md

 ## Send and Receive NAM tokens

 In Namada, tokens are implemented as accounts with the [Token Validity Predicate](https://github.com/anoma/namada/blob/namada/wasm/wasm_source/src/vp_token.rs).
-It checks that its total supply is preserved in any transaction that uses this token.
+The validity predicate (VP) checks that the total supply (of the token) is preserved in any transaction that uses this token.
 Your wallet will be pre-loaded with some token addresses that are initialized in the genesis block.

 ### Initialize an established account

 If you already have a key in your wallet, you can skip this step.
-Otherwise, [generate a new keypair](#generate-a-keypair) now.
+Otherwise, [generate a new keypair](./an-introduction-to-namada-addresses.md#generate-a-keypair) now.

 Then, send a transaction to initialize your new established account and save its address with the alias `my-new-acc`.
 The `my-key` public key will be written into the account's storage for authorizing future transactions.
 We also sign this transaction with `my-key`.